-Getting hold of a graphics card throughout 2020 was almost impossible due to the increased demand for PC hardware and the lack of chip supply.
-This continued throughout early 2021 and is expected to last longer than originally thought.
+Getting hold of a graphics card throughout 2020 was almost impossible due to the increased demand for PC hardware and the limited chip availability.
+This continued throughout early 2021 and is expected to last longer than originally foreseen.

-However, if you aren’t interested in high-end gaming, this shortage likely won’t be an issue as you are probably looking for something in the low-end GPU price range—specifically, low profile graphics cards.
+However, if you aren’t interested in high-end gaming, this shortage likely won’t be an issue as you are probably looking for something in the budget GPU price range—specifically, compact graphics cards.

-These tiny GPUs are a great option because of their almost silent running, inexpensive price tag, and low power draw.
+These tiny GPUs are an excellent option because of their nearly quiet running, affordable price tag, and low power draw.

-If you are unsure which one you should get, we have compiled a list of some of the best low-profile graphics cards.
+If you are unsure which one you should get, we have compiled a list of some of the finest low-profile graphics cards.

 Table of ContentsShow